-ECACC has suspended nucleic acid production in order to support PHE’s response to the COVID-19 pandemic.
-ECACC will review this decision in September 2021, whereby a further update will be provided on the potential resumption of production.
+ECACC has suspended nucleic acid production in order to support the UKHSA’s response to the COVID-19 pandemic.
+ECACC will review this decision in the Autumn of 2021, whereby a further update will be provided on the potential resumption of production.

 Researchers can source stable cDNA (complementary DNA) from ECACC for pre-screening transcriptomes for genomic expression characteristics.